RivaD2/reading-notes/README.md

 ------------------------
 ### Hello, my name is Riva Davidowski and I'm excited to start on the long journey ahead.
 Yes, I am a baby coder, a newb to this world of software development.
 ### I will fail, I will learn, and by god, I shall succeed!
-Read below to hear what I have to say about growth mindset and how I plan on pushin' through the tough times.
+See what I've learned along this journey below and please check out my take on growth mindset.

 **My profile:** <https://github.com/RivaD2>